Writer/Surfer

 Chaco Sandals tying the straps

-Chaco’s Z/1 Classic sandals are classic for a reason – comfortable and supportive, they’re our top-pick for hiking sandals.
+Chaco’s Z/1 Classic sandals are classic for a reason – comfortable and supportive, they’re our top pick for 2024.
 Photo: Dylan Heyden//The Inertia

 The Inertia